ibm-cloud-docs/satellite/locations.md

       </tr>
       <tr>
       <td><code>--name &lt;location_name&gt;</code></td>
       <td>Enter a name for your {{site.data.keyword.satelliteshort}} location.
-The name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.</td>
+The {{site.data.keyword.satelliteshort}} location name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
+Do not reuse the same name for multiple locations, even if you deleted another location with the same name..</td>
       </tr>
       <tr>
       <td><code>--cos-bucket &lt;cos_bucket_name&gt;</code></td>